juliusoh/lfz-full-stack-lessons/exercises/sgt-back-end/README.md

 The above example should work fine, but here are links to the full documentation for [connecting to Postgres](https://node-postgres.com/features/connecting) and [connection pool objects](https://node-postgres.com/api/pool).

 You only need to create this object once at the top of your file.
-You can then use it in each of your Express.js endpoints.
+You can then use it in each of your [Express.js routes](https://expressjs.com/en/starter/basic-routing.html).
 The most important part of the documentation is probably [how to send SQL queries to the database with the `query()` method](https://node-postgres.com/features/queries).

 Once you've created a `pg.Pool`, you can [use its `query()` method](https://node-postgres.com/api/pool#pool.query) to send SQL to PostgreSQL and receive results.